TheAschr/pgseeder/README.md

-# PG Seeder
+# pgseeder - PostgreSQL Database seeder

-Efficiently seed your postgres database with a hierarchical dependency structure.
+Efficiently seed your postgres database from files using a hierarchical dependency structure.
+Supports parallel execution, file streaming, and query batching.

 See a basic example [here](./examples/basic/README.md).